Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Conclusions and Future works

-In this paper, we propose Bellman EM algorithm (BEM) and Modified Bellman EM algorithm (MBEM) by introducing the forward and backward Bellman equations into EM algorithm for DEC-POMDP.
-BEM can be more efficient than EM because BEM calculates the forward and backward Bellman equations instead of the forward-backward algorithm up to the infinite horizon.
-However, BEM cannot always be more efficient than EM when the size of the state $|\mcal{X}|$ or that of the memory $|\mcal{Z}|$ is large because BEM calculates an inverse matrix.
-We resolve this shortcoming by modifying BEM into MBEM.
-MBEM can be more efficient than EM regardless of the size of them because MBEM calculates the forward and backward Bellman equations without the inverse matrix.
-Although MBEM needs to calculate the forward and backward Bellman operators infinite times, MBEM can evaluate the approximation errors owing to the contractibility of the forward and backward Bellman operators, and can utilize the results of the previous iteration, $F(x,\bs{z};\bs{\theta}_{k-1})$ and $V(x,\bs{z};\bs{\theta}_{k-1})$, owing to the arbitrariness of initial functions, which enables MBEM to be more efficient than EM.
-We verified this theoretical evaluation by numerical experiments, which demonstrate that the convergence of MBEM is actually much faster than that of EM regardless of the size of problems.
+In this paper, we propose the Bellman EM algorithm (BEM) and the modified Bellman EM algorithm (MBEM) by introducing the forward and backward Bellman equations into the EM algorithm for DEC-POMDP.
+BEM can be more efficient than EM because BEM does not calculate the forward--backward algorithm up to the infinite horizon.
+However, BEM cannot always be more efficient than EM when the size of the state or that of the memory is large because BEM calculates the inverse matrix.
+MBEM can be more efficient than EM regardless of the size of problems because MBEM does not calculate the inverse matrix.
+Although MBEM needs to calculate the forward and backward Bellman operators infinite times, MBEM can evaluate the approximation errors more tightly owing to the contractibility of these operators, and can utilize the results of the previous iteration owing to the arbitrariness of initial functions, which enables MBEM to be more efficient than EM.
+We verified this theoretical evaluation by the numerical experiment, which demonstrates that the convergence of MBEM is much faster than that of EM regardless of the size of~problems.